ds4dm/ecole/docs/discussion/theory.rst

 .. note::

-    In the general case this quantity may not be bounded, for example for MDPs corresponding to *continuing* tasks, where episode length may be infinite.
+    In the general case this quantity may not be bounded, for example for MDPs corresponding to *continuing* tasks where episode length may be infinite.
     In Ecole, we garantee that all environments correspond to *episodic* tasks, that is, each episode is garanteed to end in a terminal state.
     This can be modeled by introducing a null state :math:`s_\textit{null}`,